 By 2006 I was questioning everything I had ever been taught and in the process, I spoke to the wrong people, people I thought were my friends—even my dad—but who turned out to be more interested in “loyalty to the organisation” than in hearing the real truth.
 My dad’s response to my questions about chronology was that the governing body knew best.
 They were appointed by Jesus as his channel, and we shouldn’t question them.
 My reply was that the governing body members were “just men” and that placing them on a pedestal amounted to idolatry.
 That didn’t go down well!
 Unbeknown to me at this time, the presiding overseer—remember the psycho one?—was talking to my dad behind my back and finding out how I really felt about things.
 By mid-2006 I’d been summoned to a judicial hearing on a charge of apostasy.

 My judicial hearing was brutal.
 At the start, I was told I’d been charged with apostasy and asked to make a statement.
 Of course, I rejected the idea that I was an apostate.
 I still believed it was God’s organisation, just that some of the teachings were not true.
 I asked if I could explain myself, using the Bible to highlight where I had issues and I was told “No”.
-The hearing then continued for no less than 7 hours.
+The hearing then continued for no less than seven hours.
 It was basically an interrogation.
-The elders—of which there were four—kept asking me probing questions—did I believe this, did I believe that.
-I was told I could only answer “Yes” or “No” and so I didn’t really stand a chance.
+The elders—of which there were four—kept asking me probing questions—Did I believe this?
+Did I believe that?
+I was told I could only answer “Yes” or “No” so I didn’t really stand a chance.

 They had four witnesses against me.
 The first one didn’t show.
 He apparently felt that the accusations against me were over the top, so he declined to attend.
 One of the so-called witnesses said that when I spoke I “sounded like a born-again Christian”.
 That was pretty much the extent of his testimony.
 Another witness said he’d had a private conversation with me about 1914 and the things I’d said didn’t seem to fit with what The Watchtower was saying at the time.
 That was it.
 But nothing could have prepared me for the fourth and final witness who turned out to be my very own dad.
-He was wheeled in last, no doubt to finish me off—by now I was mentally exhausted.
+He was wheeled in last, no doubt to finish me off.
+By now I was mentally exhausted.
 He told them my misgivings about the 1918 date for the heavenly resurrection and how his discussion with me had “confused” him.
-After 7 hours I was a mess.
+After seven hours I was a mess.
 At one point I was so distraught that I assumed a fetal position and was just rocking back and forth in tears.
 In the end, I threw up my hands and said “Ok!
-I’m an apostate!” just [just] to make it stop.
+I’m an apostate!” just to make it stop.
 I’d had a mental breakdown in front of their eyes, but they didn’t care.
-All they wanted was a confession—and that’s what they got.
+All they wanted was a confession, and that’s what they got.
 I later likened the ordeal to being mentally raped.
 That’s how it felt.
 It was like the elders had got into my head and pulled out all the private thoughts I had.
-A week later I was put through another 7 hours—my appeal hearing—where the charge of apostasy was upheld.
+A week later I was put through another seven hours at my appeal hearing where the charge of apostasy was upheld.

 Being accused of apostasy didn’t sit at all well with me.
 I’d never read any literature other than the Watch Tower publications, and I’d certainly not sought out any “apostate” literature.
 The false prophecies, idolatry, and spiritism I had learned about, and questioned, were all contained in the Society’s literature.
 All it took was some digging.
 Maybe this is why, in my judicial hearing, I was told I should have never read the older publications!